Jobinb7/EDA_CarDataset/README.md

-Project:Exploratory data analysis of a car dataset using python
+Project: Exploratory data analysis of a car dataset using python

 Data : Dataset is taken from kaggle(https://www.kaggle.com/datasets/shalwalsingha/cars-ds-final)
        This data set contains the automotive data. orginal data: https://drive.google.com/file/d/1ET_9EKbCO7702KIBSFDZur44nOiNQE1A/view?usp=sharing
        cleaned data: https://drive.google.com/file/d/1819qAQzBKXPDDd5P8EnyIa8-nnX0b13N/view?usp=sharing

- 🗂️ Project Structure
+ 🗂️ Project Structure:

  The  folder inside this repository contains the python script ,various graphs and requirements.txt

- 📈 Exploratory Steps
+ 📈 Exploratory Steps:
  1) Data loading and cleaning:The orginal csv file was cleaned and loaded into a local host MySQL database and created a  table and the data is loaded into the python platform by making connection between the local host MySQL database .